salcode/ironcode-vim/README.md

 - clone the vundle package manager via git
 - run vim and trigger an install of all plugins defined for vundle

 Recommended Utilities
 ---------------------
-There are a few recommended utilitiesthat don't come with this repository.
+There are a few recommended utilities that don't come with this repository.
 This configuration works fine without these but they are nice.
 I recommend both of them and my preferred installation method is [homebrew](http://brew.sh/).